Health and Vitality Start with getting Key Nutrients: Best Sources for Magnesium, Vitamin K2, Vitamin D3, Vitamin A, Vitamin C

 Note that government standards for RDA and similar are NOT about optimum dose but only about the minimum dose to avoid obvious problems.
 And with poor availabilitiy in modern foods and sketchy absorption on top of that, how much Mg you are getting can be a crap shoot.

 Testing for magnesium deficiency is rare, and most doctors are unaware that the serum magnesium test is highly unreliable junk testing. (high serum levels can be due to severe deficiency as the body tries to deal with the need).
 The magnesium RBC test is the best one available to the public (the very best test is for ionized magnesium but only available in research labs).

 I will be going to 2000 that due to my ultra high exercise level, and also because I want to reverse my coronary artery calcification.

 Vitamin K2 is NOT the same as Vitamin K, it is quite a different substance altogether.

 There is no publicly available test for Vitamin K2 that I wam aware of.

-Food: grass-fed beef or bison (the real thing ideally should show yellow fat), grass-fed Ghee (Bulletproof and 4th & Heart are both excellent), pasture-raised eggs.
+Food: grass-fed beef or bison (the real thing ideally should show yellow fat), grass-fed Ghee @AMAZON (Bulletproof and 4th & Heart are both excellent), pasture-raised eggs.

 Natural Vitamin D3 production takes place in the skin, where your body can make up to 10,000 IU in just 20 minutes in mid-day (fair skin) if a good portion of the body is exposed from cholesterol.
 Mid-Day sunlight is the best way to get Vitamin D3.